zylon-ai/private-gpt/docs/description.md

 ```

 Verify everything is working by running `make run` (or `poetry run python -m private_gpt`) and navigate to
 http://localhost:8001.
-You should see a [Gradio](https://gradio.app/) UI configured with a mock LLM that will
+You should see a [Gradio UI](https://gradio.app/) **configured with a mock LLM** that will
 echo back the input.
+Later we'll see how to configure a real LLM.

 ### Settings

 > Note: the default settings of PrivateGPT work out-of-the-box for a 100% local setup.
 Skip this section if you just
-want to test PrivateGPT locally, and come back later to learn about the extensibility options.
+> want to test PrivateGPT locally, and come back later to learn about more configuration options.

 PrivateGPT is configured through *profiles* that are defined using yaml files, and selected through env variables.
 The full list of properties configurable can be found in `settings.yaml`